Unidata/Wave/README.md

 TO DO LIST:

-~~ 1.
-Layout of submit/cancel button on skew-t dialog needs to be fixed~~
+1. ~~Layout of submit/cancel button on skew-t dialog needs to be fixed~~
 2. Error dialog box needs formatting
 3. Attach Qvalidators to lat/long boxes
 4. Use existing matplotlib functions to allow zooming and saving of image